gwtproject/gwt-site/src/main/markdown/community.md

 Community
 ===

-<p>Welcome to the GWT developer community.
+Welcome to the GWT developer community.
 A number of community resources are already available for GWT that you can begin using today.
-We're excited to share these with you, and we invite you to get involved in these channels and contribute your own knowledge and experience back to the community.</p>
+We're excited to share these with you, and we invite you to get involved in these channels and contribute your own knowledge and experience back to the community.

-<h2>Discussion groups/lists</h2>
+## Discussion groups/lists

-<p>We've established a set of discussion groups/mailing lists to help you find answers to your technical issues as well as enabling you to share your latest tips and tricks and projects with the greater GWT developer community.
-Each group has a particular purpose, summarized below.</p>
+We've established a set of discussion groups/mailing lists to help you find answers to your technical issues as well as enabling you to share your latest tips and tricks and projects with the greater GWT developer community.
+Each group has a particular purpose, summarized below.

 <ul>
 <p>
   <li>